acmsigsoft/EmpiricalStandards/docs/Benchmarking.md

 <checklist name="Extraordinary">

 - [ ] provides empirical evidence for the relevance of a benchmark, e.g., using a Systematic Review
-- [ ] provides empirical evidence for the usability of a benchmark, e.g., using Action Research
+- [ ] provides empirical evidence for the usability of a benchmark, e.g., using Action Research or Case Studies

 </checklist>